Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in local management

-\textbf{Predictions from context.} As OSN image privacy depends not only on the content but also on the associated context (such as tags), some researchers explored the availability of multi-modality contextual features for privacy prediction.
-Zerr et al. \cite{Zerr:2012:PIC:2348283.2348292} proposed to fuse hand-crafted visual feature vectors and textual feature vectors for image privacy classification.
-The visual features, including the Edge Direction Coherence Vector (EDCV), Scale-Invariant Feature Transformation (SIFT) and color histograms, represented the multi-level visual nature of an image.
-The textual features were extracted as the term frequency-inverse document frequency (tf-idf) of tags.
+\textit{Context-based prediction.} OSN image privacy not only depends on the content but also on the associated OSN context (such as tags).
+In this vein, some researchers have explored the feasibility of using multi-modality contextual features for privacy prediction.
+Zerr et al. \cite{Zerr:2012:PIC:2348283.2348292} proposed fusing several hand-crafted visual features and textual features to train a privacy classifier.
 A similar feature fusion method was provided by Squicciarini et al. \cite{Squicciarini:2014:AIP:2631775.2631803}.
-The difference is that the authors additionally investigated the effectiveness of different feature combination sets for image privacy prediction.
-They identified the smallest set performing the best was the combination of SIFT feature and tag feature.
+The difference is that the authors additionally investigated the effectiveness of different feature combinations in privacy prediction.
+Their results revealed that the combination of scale-invariant features and tag features was the smallest best-performing set.
+Zhong et al. \cite{Zhong:2017:GPM:3172077.3172441} provides another insight using social group tendentiousness as a contextual feature with an assumption that the privacy decisions on the same image might vary in social groups with different privacy preferences.
+The expectation-maximization algorithm is used to estimate the likelihood for a user to be associated with each group according to users' historical privacy decisions and demographic information.
+Then the probability that any given image is private is a user-specific average of the privacy posteriors under each of the groups.

-In contrast to the hand-crafted features, some researchers applied deep learning algorithms for multi-modality privacy-associated feature extraction.
-Tonge et al. \cite{Tonge:2018:UDF:3184558.3191572} studied the usefulness of deep visual features and deep tag features when classifying image privacy.
-The deep visual features were extracted from different layers of a deep CNN named AlexNet \cite{AlexNet}, and the deep tag features were represented as the ones associated with the top-$k$ objects recognized by AlexNet.
-In a follow-up study by the authors \cite{Tonge:2019:DDM:3308558.3313691}, they proposed a more dynamic ensemble learning algorithm for recognizing privacy patterns from multiple modalities, including image objects, scenes and tags.
-Several base image privacy prediction models were separately developed with individual modalities.
-Then given an image, the algorithm first identified its two neighborhood image groups using visual similarity and sensitive content similarity, respectively.
-Then an estimator was performed on the neighborhood images for each base model to rank the modalities' competence in terms of privacy prediction.
-Voting on the decisions of the most competent modalities eventually predicted the privacy label of the image.
+More recently, researchers have attempted to use multi-modality deep representative features instead of hand-crafted features for context-based prediction.
+Tonge et al. \cite{Tonge:2018:UDF:3184558.3191572} studied the usefulness of deep visual features and deep tag features for classifying image privacy.
+Deep visual features are represented as the multi-level CNN feature maps learned in an image classification task, while deep tag features are the CNN features associated with the top-$k$ objects in an object detection task.
+In a follow-up study \cite{Tonge:2019:DDM:3308558.3313691}, the authors proposed a dynamic ensemble learning algorithm which can rank the modality competence of different feature modalities including image objects, scenes and tags in privacy prediction.